nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Ceramic:** Pertaining to or characteristic of ceramics, applicable to nanoceramics in their composition and foundational properties.

-### Expanded Definition and Usage\nNanoceramics are increasingly recognized for their potential to revolutionize many industries due to their unique properties that arise from nanoscale manipulation.
+### Expanded Definition and Usage:
+Nanoceramics are increasingly recognized for their potential to revolutionize many industries due to their unique properties that arise from nanoscale manipulation.
 In the biomedical field, their high biocompatibility and strength make them ideal for implants and prosthetics that mimic or enhance the function of natural bone.
 In electronics, their electrical insulative or conductive properties can be tailored for use in high-performance circuits and sensors.
 Environmental applications benefit from their catalytic and photocatalytic properties, which are used to treat pollutants and enhance energy conversion processes.
 Furthermore, in protective coatings, nanoceramics provide exceptional resistance to wear, temperature, and corrosion, extending the lifespan of tools and components.

 By providing this detailed lexical dictionary entry for "nanoceramic," we establish a comprehensive understanding of the term's rich meaning and broad applicability in scientific and technical discourse."}